Odyhibit/Any-bits-Steganography/README.md

 # Any bits you want
-So if you have a need to hide some stuff in an image, and you want to hide it specific bits in specific color channels.
+So if you have a need to hide some stuff in an image, and you want to hide it in specific bits in specific color channels.